Qwertyblob/tp/docs/UserGuide.md

 * The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
 * The `STUDENT_ID` must be currently enrolled in `CLASS_NAME`.
-* The student will be marked present only for he current day.
+* The student will be marked present only for the current day.

 Examples:
 *  `mark id/S0000001 c/M2a` Marks the student with the student ID `S0000001` present in the class `M2a` on the current day.

+### UnMarking a person's attendance in a class: `unmark`

+Unmarks an existing person's attendance in the address book in an existing class on a particular day.

+Format: `unmark id/STUDENT_ID class/CLASS_NAME dt/DATE`

+* The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
+* The `STUDENT_ID` must be currently marked present in `CLASS_NAME`.
+* `DATE` format must be `yyyy-MM-dd`.
+* The student will be unmarked only for the specified day.

+Examples:
+*  `unmark id/S0000001 c/M2a dt/2025-11-11` Unmarks the student with the student ID `S0000001`'s attendance in the class `M2a` on `2025-11-11`.

 ### Locating persons by name: `find`